-- Atomic, molecular, and optical physics.
+- Atomic, molecular and optical physics.
 In this field, physicists study matter and light interactions at the level of the atom.
 The three are usually grouped together because of their interrelationships, the similarity in methods used, and their related energy scales.
 Atomic physics is more concerned with the study of the atom than with the forces studied in nuclear physics.
 Molecular physics focuses on multi-atomic structures and their internal and external interactions with matter and light.
 Optical physics manipulates light to gain insight into the fundamental properties of light.

 - Astronomy.
 Astronomy is considered a subfield of physics.
 Astronomers observe and collect data used to explain relationships between stars and planets as well as other phenomena occurring in the universe.
 Astronomers, in conjunction with other types of physicists, might be called upon to solve problems connected with space flight navigation and satellite communications.
-Astronomers account for about 7 percent of physicist jobs tracked by the U.S. Bureau of Labor Statistics (BLS).

 - Astrophysics.
-Astrophysics is the part of astronomy that deals with the physics of stars, star systems, and interstellar material.
+Astrophysics is the part of astronomy that deals with the physics of stars, star systems and interstellar material.
 Astrophysicists apply the laws of physics to understand how astronomical bodies are formed, how they interact, and how they die.
 Astrophysics might be used to figure out how to get to other planets, how to build things in new and safer ways, or to examine how the human body adapts to new situations.

 - Engineering Physics.
 Engineering is another outlet for the physics major.
 It is one of the most demanding professions, because it often deals with decisions that affect the safety of individuals.
 Building bridges, skyscrapers, airplanes, and electrical systems requires a solid foundation in physics.
-Some students will earn a degree in physics and then go on to graduate school for a master's degree in engineering.
-Others will double-major in physics and engineering.
-A few other industries that require a solid physics background are construction, chemical, food, aerospace, agriculture, energy, fuel, metallurgy, textiles and clothing, computers, and transportation.
+Some students can earn a degree in physics and then go on to graduate school for a master's degree in engineering.
+Others double-major in physics and engineering.
+A few other industries that require a solid physics background are construction, chemical, food, aerospace, agriculture, energy, fuel, metallurgy, textiles and clothing, computers and transportation.